transparency-dev/trillian-tessera/README.md

 ### Roadmap

 Alpha expected by Q4 2024.
-Link to Patrick’s magic kanban simulator.

 #### What’s happening to Trillian v1?